 Note that, while the backup is in progress the DVR will be inoperable.
 It will continue recording and monitoring, but won't respond to the mouse being moved or buttons being pressed (at least, not quickly - cut it some slack, it's working really, really hard).
 Backing up footage can be a slow process - doubly so when transcoding to AVI.
-If you're backing up notage can be a slow process - doubly so when transcoding to AVI.
 If you're backing up more than a few minutes footage at a time, you've got time to make a cup of coffee, maybe call a friend or catch up on some TV.
 Seriously, it can take a while - talk to any video editor about transcoding and they'll tell you it takes a long time.